WorldWideTelescope/wwt-user-website/content/download/_index.md

 # WWT Add-in for Excel (Windows only) {#excel-addin}

-The WWT Excel add-in enables Windows users to efficiently highlight, organize, and import their data into the AAS WorldWide Telescope visualization environment using the familiar capabilities of Microsoft Excel.
+The WWT Excel add-in enables Windows users to efficiently highlight, organize, and import their data into the WorldWide Telescope visualization environment using the familiar capabilities of Microsoft Excel.

 - [Download the WWT Excel Add-in 1.0](http://web.wwtassets.org/releases/exceladdin/wwtexceladdin-1.0.msi).